P47Phoenix/Rebus.AwsSnsAndSqs/CONTRIBUTE.md

 }
 ```

-### Local Variables and arguments
+### Local Variables and Arguments

 Use Camel Casing

 ```csharp
 int myNumber = 0;
 ```

 ### Interfaces

 Interfaces Begin with the letter I

 ```csharp
 public interface IMyInterface
 {}
 ```

 Avoid Interfaces with one Method try to have 3 - 5 methods per interface no more than 20, but 12 is probably the practical limit.

 ### Attributes, Exceptions, Base Classes

 Suffixed with the word Attribute, Exception, Base

 Properly Suffix your classes

 ```csharp
 public class MyAttribute : System.Attribute{}
 public class MyException : System.Exception{}